edgi-govdata-archiving/web-monitoring-db/README.md

     $ cp .env.example .env
     ```

+    Take a moment to look through the variables here and change any that make sense for your local environment.
+If you need set variables differently when running tests, make a `.env.test` file that has your test-specific variables.

 9. Set up your database.

-The simple way to do this is:
+    - If your Postgres install trusts local users and you have a superuser (this is the normal situation with Postgres.app), run:

         ```sh
         $ bundle exec rake db:setup
         ```

         That will create a database, set up all the tables, create an admin user, and add some sample data.
 Make note of the admin user e-mail and password that are shown; you’ll need them to log in and create more users, import more data, or make annotations.

+        If you’d like to do the setup manually or don’t want sample data, see [manual postgres setup](#manual-postgres-setup) below.

+    - If your Postgres install has a superuser, but doesn't trust local connections, you'll need to configure database credentials in `.env`.
+Find the line for `DATABASE_URL` in your `.env` file, uncomment it, and fill it in with your username and password.
+Make another file named `.env.test` and copy that line, but change the database line at the end to configure your test database.
+Then run the same command as above:

+        ```sh
+        $ bundle exec rake db:setup
+        ```

-    If you’d like to do the setup manually see [manual postgres setup](#manual-postgres-setup) below.
+        If you’d like to do the setup manually or don’t want sample data, see [manual postgres setup](#manual-postgres-setup) below.

-    If you're getting error such as `FATAL: role "user" doesn't exist.
-Couldn't create database.` check [troubleshooting](#troubleshooting) below.
+    - If you’d like to configure your Postgres DB to be more secure and require a non-superuser for your databases, you’ll need to do a little more work:

+        1. Log into `psql` and create a new user for your databases.
+Change the username and password to whatever you’d like:

+            ```sql
+            CREATE USER wm_dev_user PASSWORD 'wm_dev_password';
+            ```

+        2. (Still in `psql`) Create a development and a test database:

+            ```sql
+            -- Development database
+            $ CREATE DATABASE web_monitoring_dev ENCODING 'utf-8' OWNER wm_dev_user;
+            $ \c web_monitoring_dev
+            $ CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+            $ CREATE EXTENSION IF NOT EXISTS "pgcrypto";
+            $ CREATE EXTENSION IF NOT EXISTS "plpgsql";
+            $ CREATE EXTENSION IF NOT EXISTS "citext";
+            -- Repeat for test database
+            $ CREATE DATABASE web_monitoring_test ENCODING 'utf-8' OWNER wm_dev_user;
+            $ \c web_monitoring_test
+            $ CREATE EXTENSION IF NOT EXISTS "uuid-ossp";
+            $ CREATE EXTENSION IF NOT EXISTS "pgcrypto";
+            $ CREATE EXTENSION IF NOT EXISTS "plpgsql";
+            $ CREATE EXTENSION IF NOT EXISTS "citext";
+            ```

+        3. Exit the `psql` console and open your `.env` file.
+Find the line for `DATABASE_URL` in your `.env` file, uncomment it, and fill it in with your credentials and database name from above:

+            ```sh
+            DATABASE_URL=postgres://wm_dev_user:wm_dev_password@localhost:5432/web_monitoring_dev
+            ```

+            Make a `.env.test` file and set the same value there, but with the name of your test database:

+            ```sh
+            DATABASE_URL=postgres://wm_dev_user:wm_dev_password@localhost:5432/web_monitoring_test
+            ```

+        4. Set up all the tables and test data in your DB by running:

+            ```sh
+            # Set up tables, indexes, and general database schema:
+            $ bundle exec rake db:schema:load
+            # Add sample data and an admin user:
+            $ bundle exec rake db:seed
+            ```

+            For more on this last step, see [manual postgres setup](#manual-postgres-setup) below.

 10. Start the server!